antedoro/Antedoro-Notes/Pythons_Notes.md

 # Python notes

+## Create a virtual envirorment

+To create a virtual environment, go to your project’s directory and run venv.
+If you are using Python 2, replace venv with virtualenv in the below commands.

+On macOS and Linux:

+`python3 -m venv env`

+## Activating a virtual environment

+`source env/bin/activate`

+## Leaving the virtual environment

+`deactivate`

 ## Setup requirements

 You can use pipreqs to automatically generate a requirements.txt file based on the import statements that the Python script(s) contain.